About Mesothelioma Clinical Trials

 You could be the next mesothelioma survivor providing hope to patients.
 Read more stories of survival in our free Mesothelioma Survivors Guide book.

-Enrolling in a Mesothelioma Clinical Trial
+Enrolling in a Clinical Trial for Mesothelioma

 Inclusion in a mesothelioma clinical trial is entirely up to the patient and involves informed consent.
 Patients receive complete information regarding the clinical trial from their doctor.
 They’ll then sign a waiver agreeing to participate in the study.
 If at any time the patient would like to leave the trial, they are free to do so.

-Each mesothelioma clinical trial is unique, with its own set of rules and standards that determine whether a patient is included (accepted) or excluded (denied).
+Each clinical trial is unique, with its own set of rules and standards that determine whether a patient is included (accepted) or excluded (denied).
 Patients are individually evaluated using test-related specifications, including:

 - Mesothelioma type and stage: Certain trials focus on a specific mesothelioma type or stage (example: stage 2 pleural mesothelioma).